softwaresaved/ga_group_stats/README.md

 - Those which are the exact URL, e.g. `http://software.ac.uk/blog/whats-wrong-computer-scientists`
 - Those which have a date prefix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists`
 - Those which have a querystring suffix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists?mpw=`

-Or any combination of the above.
-All others, which shouldn't be counted, are ignored in statistics calculations, e.g. those with prefixes `404`, `/search?`, etc.

-### How URL matching works
+- Those which are a combination of the last two

-Essentially, the URLs which are supplied are 'shortened' to their core path and page meaning, e.g. `blog/whats-wrong-computer-scientists`, to be used for searching.
+Essentially, the URLs which are supplied are 'shortened' to their core path and page 'meaning', e.g. `blog/whats-wrong-computer-scientists`, to be used for searching.
 This ensures that variants of this core page can be found.
+All others, which shouldn't be counted, are ignored in statistics calculations, e.g. those with prefixes `404`, `/search?`, etc. Any duplicates in the URL list that will essentially match the same page more than once are ignored (so search results are only counted once).

 ### Running the tool